This blog was originally published in December, 2021.

 There are some minor side effects associated with balloon sinuplasty, including facial pain and swelling, congestion, and bloody sinus drainage.
 These side effects tend to be mild and fade quickly, although it might take a few weeks for congestion to fade fully.

-Dr. Branch says your surgeon will talk with you about any potential safety risks and side effects, as well as how to reduce discomfort and promote healing after surgery.
+Your surgeon will talk with you about any potential safety risks and side effects, as well as how to reduce discomfort and promote healing after surgery.

 Recovery After Balloon Sinuplasty

 The recovery process is usually quick.
 You’ll be able to return to daily living within a day or two, but it can take up to a month to feel completely decongested.
-Most don’t feel a lot of pain after surgery, but over-the-counter pain relievers can help if you do feel discomfort.
+Most don’t feel a extensive pain after surgery, but over-the-counter pain relievers can help if you do feel discomfort.

-Here are some tips for the recovery process:
+Tips for the recovery process:

 - Don’t blow your nose for the first day.
 Blowing your nose right after the procedure may cause bleeding.
 If you experience a lot of mucus drainage or dripping, gently blot your nose instead.